-- a.
-Does the Lead Agency implement any of the following eligibility practices to reduce barriers at the time of initial eligibility determination?
-Check all that apply and describe those elements checked. - [] Establishing presumptive eligibility while eligibility is being determined.
-Describe the policy, including the populations benefiting from the policy, and identify how long the period of presumptive eligibility is: - [x] Leveraging eligibility from other public assistance programs.
-Describe: The OEC also uses the shared DSS eligibility system, ImpaCT, to verify parents' demographic, household composition, income, etc. to avoid requesting duplicative information from parents that would be burdensome. - iii. [] Coordinating determinations for children in the same household (while still ensuring each child receives 12 months of eligibility).
-Describe:
+Э. Does the Lead Agency implement any of the following eligibility practices to reduce barriers at the time of initial eligibility determination?
+Check all that apply and describe those elements checked. i. ☐ Establishing presumptive eligibility while eligibility is being determined.
+Describe the policy, including the populations benefiting from the policy, and identify how long the period of presumptive eligibility is: Click or tap here to entertext . ii. ☑ Leveraging eligibility from other public assistance programs.
+Describe: The OEC also uses the shared DSS eligibility system, ImpaCT, to verify parents' demographic, household composition, income, etc to avoid requesting duplicative information from parents that would be burdensome. iii. ☐ Coordinating determinations for children in the same household (while still ensuring each child receives 12 months of eligibility).
+Describe: Click or tap here to enter text . iv. ⊠ Self-assessment screening tools for families.
+Describe: On the C4K website families can use the Online Screener to determine if their family meets some basic eligibility criteria before submitting an application.

-- iv. [x] Self-assessment screening tools for families.
-Describe: On the C4K website families can use the Online Screener to determine if their family meets some basic eligibility criteria before submitting an application. - v. [x] Extended office hours (evenings and/or weekends). - vi. [x] Consultation available via phone. - [x] Other.
-Describe the Lead Agency policies to process applications efficiently and vii. make timely eligibility determinations: The Office of Early Childhood is dedicated to making sure that applications are processed efficiently and timely.
+☐ Consultation available via phone.

+VII. make timely eligibility determinations: The Office of Early Childhood is dedicated to making sure that applications are processed efficiently and timely.
 The OEC has designed an online Parent Portal for parents to manage their Care 4 Kids application online.
 Families can create an account and log in to apply for benefits; use a prescreening tool to see if they are eligible; upload documents; view benefits; report change; renew benefits and view notifications and correspondence.
 This new portal has allowed for applications to be processed efficiently and makes eligibility determinations timely.
-In addition, the Office of Early Childhood has the child care regulations (Sec 17b-749-09 (c)) that stipulates: Applications shall be processed, and eligibility determined within 30 days of the date that the Child Care Assistance Program (CCAP) administrator receives the application form; Eligibility shall be determined when sufficient information exists to determine if the family is eligible or ineligible; The CCAP administrator shall determine if the family is eligible for the program without regard to eligibility for payments; The CCAP administrator shall determine if a child is eligible for payment within ten days of the date the provider information is submitted.
+In addition, the Office of Early Childhood has the child care regulations (Sec 17b-749-09 (c)) that stipulates: Applications shall be processed, and eligibility determined within 30 days of the date that the Child Care Assistance Program (CCAP) administrator receives the application form; Eligibility shall be determined when sufficient information exists to determine if the family is eligible or ineligible; The CCAP administrator shall determine if the family is eligible for the program without regard to eligibility for payments; The CCAP administrator shall determine if a child is eligible for payment within ten days of the date the provider information is submitted. viii. □ None. b.
+Does tl he Lead Agency use an online subsidy application? ⊠ Yes. □ No. text .
+If no, describe why an online application is impracticable.
+Click or tap here to enter c.
+Does tl he Lead Agency use different policies for families receiving TANF assistance? ☐ Yes.
+If yes, describe the policies: Click or tap here to enter text. ⊠ No. Preven ting disr ruption of eligibility activities a. parent comply y, where applicable, the Lead Agency's procedures and policies to ensure that s do not have their employment, education, or job training unduly disrupted to with the State's/Territory's or designated local entity's requirements for the rmination of eligibility.
+Check all that apply. i. oxtimes Advance notice to parents of pending redetermination. ii. oxtimes Advance notice to providers of pending redetermination. iii. oxtimes Pre-populated subsidy renewal form. iv. ☑ Online documentation submission. ٧. ☐ Cross-program redeterminations. vi. □ Extended office hours (evenings and/or weekends). vii. ☐ Consultation available via phone. viii. \square Leveraging eligibility from other public assistance programs.

-viii. [] None.

-h.
-Does the Lead Agency use an online subsidy apr olication?

-[] No. If no, describe why an online application is impracticable.

-c.
-Does the Lead Agency use different policies for families receiving TANF assistance?